planetbrian-unr/is350/README.md

-# is350
+# IS 350 - Business Systems Development
-c# source code files for is 350 assignments
+This repository contains the C# source code files for class assignments and project stages.